gopalakrishnan-anbumani/DSAVault/src/com/practise/algo/greedy/README.md

 #Greedy Algorithm

 * Solution is built piece by piece.
 Next piece offers the most obvious and immediate benefits
-* Maximizes the profir & Minimizes the cost
+* Maximizes the profit & Minimizes the cost
 * It means that locally optimal choice is made in the hope that it leads to a globally optimal solution

 Example: